 To obtain the optical excitons which are not given by the GW level of approximation, BSE calculations were done on top of the partially self consistent scGW0 approximation.
-Optical properties of $\alpha$ -MnO2 were investigated by means of a complex dielectric function $\varepsilon(\omega)$ which is expressed as $\varepsilon_1(\omega)+i\varepsilon_2(\omega)$ where $\varepsilon_1(\omega)$ and $\varepsilon_2(\omega)$ are the real and the imaginary parts of the dielectric function.
-Since $\alpha$ -MnO2 has a tetragonal symmetry, we have evaluated the dielectric function for two independent principle components i.e. $\varepsilon_a(\omega)$ and $\varepsilon_c(\omega)$ which correspond to light polarized parallel and perpendicular to the c axis.
+Optical properties of α -MnO2 were investigated by means of a complex dielectric function $\varepsilon(\omega)$ which is expressed as $\varepsilon_1(\omega)+i\varepsilon_2(\omega)$ where $\varepsilon_1(\omega)$ and $\varepsilon_2(\omega)$ are the real and the imaginary parts of the dielectric function.
+Since α -MnO2 has a tetragonal symmetry, we have evaluated the dielectric function for two independent principle components i.e. $\varepsilon_a(\omega)$ and $\varepsilon_c(\omega)$ which correspond to light polarized parallel and perpendicular to the c axis.
 Due to the symmetry, we have compared our optical related constants in two directions.
-The imaginary and the real parts of the dielectric function as a function of the photon energy along the a and c directions are depicted in Figure 3(a) and (b).
-The imaginary part of the dielectric function, $\varepsilon_2(\omega)$ show various peaks at different photon energies i.e. the main peaks occurs between energy values 2.5-3.4 eV, which correspond to interband transitions from the valence bands to the conduction bands.
-The prominent peaks in $\varepsilon_1(\omega)$ are situated at 2.25(2.54) eV along the a(c) directions, which are located in the visible range of the spectrum.
-The static real parts of the dielectric function $\varepsilon(0)$ along the a(c) axes are 6.56(8.81) respectively.
+The imaginary and the real parts of the dielectric function as a function of the photon energy along a and c directions are depicted in Figure 3(a) and (b).
+The imaginary part of the dielectric function, $\varepsilon_2(\omega)$ shows various peaks at different photon energies i.e. the main peaks occurs between energy values 2.5-3.4 eV, which correspond to interband transitions from the valence bands to the conduction bands.
+The prominent peaks in $\varepsilon_1(\omega)$ are situated at 2.25(2.54) eV along a(c) directions, which are located at the visible range of the spectrum.
+The static real part of the dielectric function $\varepsilon(0)$ along a(c) axes are 6.56(8.81) respectively.
 Unfortunately, experimental data are unavailable for comparison.

-Related constants such as absorption coefficients $\alpha(\omega)$ , optical reflectivity $R(\omega)$ , refractive index $n(\omega)$ and energy loss $L(\omega)$ were determined from the values of $\varepsilon(\omega)$ .
+Related constants such as absorption coefficients $\alpha(\omega)$, optical reflectivity $R(\omega)$, refractive index $n(\omega)$ and energy loss $L(\omega)$ were determined from the values of $\varepsilon(\omega)$.
 The absorption coefficient as a function of photon energy is presented in Figure 3(c).
-For the $\alpha(\omega)$ spectrum, the highest absorption peaks are situated in the visible region and are consistent with the interband transitions between the high symmetric k-points in the electronic band structure.
+From the $\alpha(\omega)$ spectrum, the highest absorption peaks are situated in the visible region and are consistent with the interband transitions between the high symmetric k-points in the electronic band structure.
 For instance, the first peak corresponds to the transition from the valence band maximum located at M to the conduction band minimum located at the X point.
-Additionally, it is observed that the main peaks in $\alpha_c(\omega)$ are higher than those in $\alpha_a(\omega)$ which clearly shows that the absorption is greater in the c axis than in the a axis.
-It should be pointed out that this compound may be a good absorber in the visible region.
-To obtain the optical absorption band edges, we used Tauc method proposed by Tauc et al. [32].
-Here, the optical absorbance data are plotted with respect to the energy.
-Our Tauc plot is shown in the inset Figure 3(c).
-From the Tauc plot, it is clear that the absorption band edge occurs at 1.35(1.78) eV in the a(c)-directions.
-This significant difference in the absorption edge implies that $\alpha$ -MnO2 exhibits anisotropic behaviour.
-Meanwhile, in the low frequency regime, the optical absorption spectrum predicts bound excitons that lie below the quasiparticle band gap.
+Additionally, it is observed that the main peaks in $\alpha_c(\omega)$ are higher than those in $\alpha_a(\omega)$ which clearly show that the absorption is greater in the c axis than in the a axis.
+It should be noted that this compound may be a good absorber in the visible region.
+It is noted that the lowest absorption band edge at a(c) axes respectively occurs at 1.35(1.56) eV which clearly show a difference of 0.21 eV.
+This significant difference in the absorption edge implies that α -MnO2 exhibits anisotropic behaviour.
+Thus the estimated optical band gap for α -MnO2 was found to be ~1.35 eV which is in agreement with the experimental measured value.
+In the low frequency regime, the optical absorption spectrum predicts bound excitons that lie below the quasiparticle band gap.
 The approximate binding energies of excitons are determined by finding the difference in energy between the quasiparticle band gap and the peaks of the BSE absorption spectrum.
-We estimated the energies of the excitons in the low lying frequency regions of the absorption spectrum and compared these with the calculated quasiparticle band gap.
+We estimated the energies of the excitons in the low lying frequency regions of the absorption spectrum and compared with the calculated quasiparticle band gap.
 The binding energies of the excitons are presented in Table 2.
-Positive and negative values of binding energies imply the presence of bound and resonant excitons respectively at a given energy.
-Figure 4(a) shows a refractive index of $\alpha$ -MnO2.
-At first glance, one may notice a
+Positive and negative values of binding energies implies the presence of bound and resonant excitons respectively at a given energy.
+Figure 4(a) shows a refractive index of α -MnO2.